 If the complaint is complete, the Ethics Bureau will forward it to the respondent, providing the respondent fifteen (15) days to respond.
-Once we receive the response, we will provide it to the complainant, who will then have ten (10) days to submit a reply, if desired.
 The Complaint Review Committee will review the documentation and either make a determination based upon the information provided or request further information from either party.
 Unless further information is requested, the Complaint Review Committee will not consider ongoing correspondence from either party.
 Reasonable requests for extensions of deadlines are typically granted by the Complaint Review Committee.

 Please note, unless the allegations concern violations of specific federal laws, the respondent is under no legal obligation to respond to the complaint.
 However, the Complaint Review Committee will make a determination with or without a response from the respondent.
 Please also keep in mind that our office will make every effort to process and act upon each complaint as soon as possible.
 However we are not under any legal obligation to submit official determinations within a specific amount of time, again, unless the allegations concern potential violations of certain federal laws.